gbluma/latex-boilerplate/s_introduction.md

 LaTeX is intended to provide a high-level language that accesses the power of TeX.
 LaTeX essentially comprises a collection of TeX macros and a program to process LaTeX documents.
-Because the TeX formatting commands are very low-level, it is usually much simpler for end-users to use LaTeX.
+Because the TeX formatting commands are low-level, it is usually much simpler for end-users to use LaTeX.

 LaTeX was originally written in the early 1980s by Leslie Lamport at SRI